performant-software/Neatline/docs/final/neatline-stylesheets.md

 All exhibits have a built-in stylesheet:

   1. Open the editing environment for an exhibit.
   2. Click on the **Styles** tab.
-Right under the tab, you'll see a code editor labelled "Stylesheet," which is where you can enter in the styling rules for the exhibit.
+Right under the tab, you'll see a code editor labelled "Stylesheet."

 Neatline CSS is syntactically identical to regular CSS, but semantically a bit different: